fossid-ab/cicd-integration-examples/fossid-toolbox/github-actions/README.md

 The following examples are available:

-1. `toolbox-diffscan.yml` - uses the Toolbox DiffScan to
+1. `toolbox-diffscan.yml` - uses the Toolbox DiffScan to check for license issues
 2. `toolbox-diffscan-vsf.yml` - uses Toolbox DiffScan to check for Vulnerable Code Snippets

 ## Reusing Workflows